With their soft and long hair, Silkie guinea pigs are one of the most elegant and stunning breeds of guinea pig.

 It took some time before they bonded with me, but when they finally started to trust me, it was a very heartwarming moment!

-Is It Hard to Keep a Pig Silkie Guinea?
+Is It Hard to Keep a Silkie Guinea Pig?

 Silkie guinea pigs aren’t too difficult to keep, but they’re not the sort of pet you can feed and simply forget about.

-They also need their cage cleaned every 3 to 7 days and a well-balanced diet twice daily.
+They also need their cage and potty box cleaned every 3 to 7 days and a well-balanced diet twice daily.
 The latter includes fresh veggies – Silkie guinea pigs can’t survive on commercial guinea pig pellets alone!

 And last but not least, guinea pigs need interaction and enrichment to prevent them from getting bored.